mottab/WakeCap-APIs/docs/README.md

 ### RestFul APIs

-WakeCap RestFul APIs are based mainly based on CRUD operations.
+WakeCap RestFul APIs are based mainly on CRUD operations.

 For example, Users Management System Can be called as following: